-Helmets aren't mandatory for Kang Yatse, on the steeper sections of the summit we are roped up to limit the risk of slipping.
-However, if you would like to bring a helmet as added protection then you are welcome to do so!
-How much should my pack weigh during the trek?
+India | 6,153m

+FAQ'S

+How much will my pack weigh during the trek?

 A daysack is worn by the climber at all times during the trek.
-The contents of this is mandatory and should include: a fleece (for when taking breaks or the weather changes); a full set (top and bottom) of waterproofs; sufficient water for the day; snacks; camera equipment; personal medication and a head torch.
-Your personal rucksack should weigh no more then 3 - 4 kilos (plus water) and a rucksack of around 30 - 40L capacity will more than suffice.
+The content of this is mandatory and should include: a fleece (for when taking breaks or the weather changes); a full set (top and bottom) of waterproofs; sufficient water for the day; snacks; camera equipment; personal medication and a head torch.

+Your day-to-day rucksack should weigh no more then 3 - 4 kilos and a rucksack of around 30 - 40 L capacity will more than suffice.
+This rucksack can be filled to the brim with extra stuff when checking in at the airport.
+Our guides for example put their down jackets or a thick fleece and a pair of mountain socks in this bag so as to free up space in their hold luggage.
 It is important that your day sack has an adjustable waist belt to transfer the weight of your daily load onto your hips and from here onto your legs (strongest muscles) to do most of the carrying.
 Another handy feature would be a compartment in which to fit a platypus/camelbak or water bladder.

-Your main luggage will be carried from camp to camp by horses.
-This bag should weigh between 10kg -15kg (15kg is the absolute maximum).
+Our main luggage will be carried from camp to camp by horses.
+Our initial check in luggage should be around 22kg.

+Are down jackets necessary?